-- Directors: Tanuja Chitnis, MD & Mark Gorman, MD
+- Program Leadership: Tanuja Chitnis, MD & Mark Gorman, MD

 - Fellows rotate through the pediatric MS and neuroimmunology clinics at Massachusetts General Hospital (with Dr. Chitnis) and at Boston Children’s Hospital (with Dr. Gorman), and adult MS clinic at Brigham and Women’s Hospital (with Dr. Chitnis).

 - Fellows will learn about pediatric MS, NMO and related demyelinating disorders (DD) and will build a knowledge base regarding MS, NMO and DD clinical care.

 - For additional information regarding this fellowship, please visit our pediatric site.

 We are currently accepting applications for AY24 (July 2023 – June 2024).
 Applications are due by January 31, 2022.

 - Please submit your CV and personal statement outlining your career objectives and rationale for choosing this program.
 We will also require two (2) letters of recommendation sent directly by the referee, which are due by the application deadline.
 Please email your application materials to Taylor at firstname.lastname@example.org and do not hesitate with questions related to your application and/or the program.